-Candidates who complete their educational program during 2017-2022 or 2018-2023 may use either the 2014-2017 Didactic and Clinical Competency Requirements or the 2017-2022 requirements.
-Candidates who complete their educational program after December 31, 2018-2023 must use the 2017-2022 requirements.
+Candidates who complete their educational program during 2022 or 2023 may use either the 2017 Didactic and Clinical Competency Requirements or the 2022 requirements.
+Candidates who complete their educational program after December 31, 2023 must use the 2022 requirements.

-3. Didactic Competency Requirements
+Didactic Competency Requirements

 The purpose of the didactic competency requirements is to verify that individuals had the opportunity to develop fundamental knowledge, integrate theory into practice and hone affective and critical thinking skills required to demonstrate professional competency.
 Candidates must successfully complete coursework addressing the topics listed in the ARRT Content Specifications for the Radiation Therapy examination.
-These topics would typically be covered in a nationally-recognized curricula such as the ASRT Radiation Therapy Curriculum.
-Educational programs accredited by a mechanism acceptable to ARRT generally offer education and experience beyond the minimum requirements specified herein the content specifications and clinical competency documents.
+These topics would typically be covered in a nationally-recognized curriculum such as the ASRT Radiation Therapy Curriculum.
+Educational programs accredited by a mechanism acceptable to ARRT generally offer education and experience beyond the minimum requirements specified in the content specifications and clinical competency documents.

-4. Clinical Competency Requirements
+Clinical Competency Requirements

-The purpose of the clinical competency requirements is to verify that individuals certified and registered by the ARRT have demonstrated competency performing the clinical activities fundamental to a particular discipline.
-Competent performance of these fundamental activities, in conjunction with mastery of the knowledge and cognitive skills covered by the radiation therapy examination, provides the basis for the acquisition of the full range of procedures typically required in a variety of settings.
-Demonstration of clinical competence means that candidates have performed the procedures independently, consistently, and effectively during the course of his or hertheir formal education.
+The purpose of the clinical competency requirements is to verify that individuals certified by the ARRT have demonstrated competence performing the clinical activities fundamental to a particular discipline.
+Competent performance of these fundamental activities, in conjunction with mastery of the cognitive knowledge and skills covered by the certification examination, provides the basis for the acquisition of the full range of procedures typically required in a variety of settings.
+Demonstration of clinical competence means that the candidate has performed the procedure independently, consistently, and effectively during the course of his or her formal education.
 The following pages identify the specific procedures for the clinical competency requirements.
 Candidates may wish to use these pages, or their equivalent, to record completion of the requirements.
 The pages do NOT need to be sent to the ARRT.